arturxe2/T-DEED/README.md

 *Artur Xarles, Sergio Escalera, Thomas B. Moeslund, and Albert Clapés*<br>
 **10th International Workshop on Computer Vision in Sports (CVsports) at CVPR 2024**<br>

+An extension of the paper with additional results can be found in the provided button above (ExtendedPaper).

 ## Overview